AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L462E-CELL1-TYPE1SC.md

 ## Configuring the Client

-1. With the board still connected to a serial port interface, open a serial communication program.
+1. With the board still connected to a serial port interface, open your serial communication program.
 2. Press the reset button located on the board.
 This should trigger the following prompt:

     ``Press any key in 3 seconds to enter config menu...``